MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-MailboxIRMAccess.md

 Get-MailboxIRMAccess -Identity lynette@contoso.onmicrosoft.com
 ```

-This example returns information about all delegate access to IRM-protected messages in Lynette's mailbox.
+This example returns information about delegate access to IRM-protected messages in Lynette's mailbox:

+- Full Access delegates who appear in the results are blocked from reading IRM-protected messages in the mailbox.
+- Full Access delegates who don't appear in the results can read IRM-protected messages in the mailbox.

 ### Example 2
 ```powershell
 Get-MailboxIRMAccess -Identity lynette@contoso.onmicrosoft.com -User chris@contoso.onmicrosoft.com
 ```

-This example returns information about delegate Chris' acces access to IRM-protected messages in Lynette's mailbox.
+This example returns information about delegate Chris' access access to IRM-protected messages in Lynette's mailbox.

 ## PARAMETERS